marcosaurelioo/DEV-Frontend-Challenge/README.md

 The goal of this exercise is to showcase your frontend skillset by building the requirements below.
 This repository contains the following:

 - A /src/app/page.js that houses the app screen
-- An orders.json which contains mock dummy data for Orders
 - A package.json with a list of packages to install
 - A /components folder where reusable components should be imported from
 - A /src/app/globals.css which contains default element styles - please edit them as you see fit